molgenis/sc-MetaBrain-consortium/mbQTL/README.md

  * correct expression input for covariates and / or N expression PCs (possibly per dataset in parallel)
  * QTL analysis in arbitrary number of batches on the HPC in parallel (including merging of output files)
  * perform multiple testing correction over top effects (Bonferroni, Benjamini-Hochberg, [qvalue](https://github.com/StoreyLab/qvalue))
+ * TSS distance plots of the top variant per gene
  * summarise number of eQTLs detected (possibly per N expression PCs removed)

 Furthermore, quality of life settings and setting warnings are added to make the use of mbQTL even easier.